GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	provided in the remote configuration section which name is equal to instanceLabel.

+	Deprecated: This property is kept for backward compatibility and will be removed in the future release.
+Use [gerrit.instanceId](https://gerrit-review.googlesource.com/Documentation/config-gerrit.html#gerrit.instanceId) instead.

 replication.maxConnectionsPerRoute
 :	Maximum number of HTTP connections per one HTTP route.